warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 2. The code is downloaded to your device and cannot be changed by the developer.

-The solution to (1) is essentially intractable.
+The solution to (1) for web apps is essentially brute force.
 An audit is an audit, and a third party is needed.
-(In the crypto space, this is not necessarily a issue.
+(In the crypto space, this is not necessarily an issue.
 Developers are very active in the space and presumably keen to audit new code.)

 The solution to (2) is the topic of this article.
 Before proceeding, a remark: (2) is evidently not true in the literal sense.
 The developer can of course update the code.
 However, this update needs to be submitted through the Google App Store again, and the client gets to decide whether to adopt the update or not.
-From a theoretical standpoint, this update can be viewed as the installation of an entirely new app.
+For the purposes of this discussion, the update can be viewed as the installation of an entirely new app.

 ### Caching and service workers

 Caching seems like a promising solution to (2) above, since caching is, quite literally, downloading code to your device and using it.
 However, caching is typically automated by the browser, with no visibility for the client.
+In particular, the browser may delete the cache at will, negating any intended security implications.

 This brings us to the relatively well-established service worker system.
 In a nutshell, a service worker is a script which gives full control of the cache to the client.